cschar/power-mode-zeranthium/README_dev_notes.md

 # Deploying new version

- 1. Change version in plugin.xml
+ 1. Change version in build.gradle
  2. Update change notes in build.gradle
  3. Build the jar ex: ```./gradlew :jar```
  4. upload new .jar file to site